idia640/labs/lab2b/PITCHME.md

 @ul[list-content-verbose](false)
 - Is there "acquiescence response bias" (tendency to agree)?
 - What about extreme responses?
-- Do respondants make mistakes?
+- Do respondents make mistakes?
 @ulend
 @snapend